Somalia

 Preference utilisation and export diversification

-Preference Utilisation vs. total eligible imports
+Preference utilisation (%) vs. total eligible imports (in € million)

-The largest product sections under EBA
+The largest product sections under EBA (€ million, 2023)

 SUSTAINABLE DEVELOPMENT

-As a beneficiary of the EBA, Somalia is not obligated to ratify any conventions to be able to benefit from preferential access to the European market.
+As a beneficiary of the EBA, Somalia is not obligated to ratify any conventions to be able to benefit from preferential access to the EU market.
 Somalia has ratified 11 out of 15 core international conventions on the protection of human rights and labour standards.
 Additionally, Somalia has ratified 8 conventions on the protection of the environment and two conventions on good governance.

 Core international conventions on human rights and labour standards